artsy/detect-responsive-traits/README.md

 The `touch` value indicates if the device has a touch-screen.

+## Example

-See the [react-responsive-media example app][rrm-example] for a demonstration of how to use this.
+The [react-responsive-media example app][rrm-example] for a demonstration of how to use this with server-side rendered React.

 ## Caveats